-Afua G. Owusu is a researcher (PhD AIO) in water resources management at IHE Delft Institute for Water Education in Delft, The Netherlands.
+Afua is a researcher (PhD AIO) in hydrology and water resources management at IHE Delft Institute for Water Education in Delft, The Netherlands.
 Her PhD is on improved reservoir operation for implementation of environmental flows and it is part of EuroFLOW, an European training and research network for environmental flow management in river basins.

-Afua studied Civil Engineering at Kwame Nkrumah University of Science and Technology, Ghana.
+Afua studied Civil Engineering at Kwame Nkrumah University of Science and Technology, Ghana, graduating with First Class Honours.
 She then completed her master’s degree in Environmental Water Management at Cranfield University, UK in 2015, receiving the Atkins Prize for the best student on the course.

 She has worked in Ghana as a consultant from 2015 to 2018 with the International Water Management Institute on projects in the Volta Basin.
 Her interests include hydrological modelling, environmental flows and flood recession agriculture among others.